-Business credit is credit in a company name, that’s linked to the business’s EIN number, and not the owner’s Social Security Number.
+Business credit is credit in a company name, that’s linked to the business’s EIN number.
 When undertaken properly, company credit can be acquired without a personal credit check and no personal guarantee.
 So this is a thing all other cards discussed can’t provide.
 You can get three types of corporate credit cards.

-The vendor credit tier offers net 30 terms used to start a business credit profile.
-With the retail credit tier, get credit cards with high limits at most retail stores.
-With the cash and fleet credit tiers, get Visa, MasterCard, and American Express cards you can use anywhere.
+Vendor credit often offers net 30 terms used to start a business credit profile.
+With retail credit, get credit cards with high limits at most retail stores.
+With bank and fleet credit, get Visa, MasterCard, and American Express cards you can use anywhere.
 These can be obtained with no credit check or guarantee.
 Limits are usually $5,000 – $10,000 to start.
 And they can exceed $50,000.

 Your business can get credit cards and financing, if you know where to look.